alexellis/AdventureInC/README.md

 # Starting the game
 The first room to be loaded is `start.txt`.
-Clone the repo and then type sh make.sh.. requires cc to be available in $PATH.
+Clone the repo and then `type make` this requires cc to be available in $PATH.

 # Purpose
 This project is an attempt to learn some basics of the C programming language.